New Mexico

-In prehistoric times, New Mexico was home to Ancestral Puebloans, Mogollon, as well as ancestors of the Comanche and Ute people.
-Navajos and Apaches entered the state towards the end of the 15th century.
-Spanish explorers and settlers arrived in the 16th century from present-day Mexico, naming the territory Nuevo México after the Aztec legends about the Pueblos of Yancuic Mexihco, a new Mexico, which evolved into the stories of the Seven Cities of Gold.
-Isolated by its rugged terrain and the relative dominance of its indigenous people, New Mexico was a peripheral part of the viceroyalty of New Spain.
-Following Mexican independence in 1821, it became an autonomous region of Mexico, albeit increasingly threatened by the centralizing policies of the Mexican government, culminating in the Revolt of 1837; at the same time, the region became more economically dependent on the United States.
-At the conclusion of the Mexican–American War in 1848, the U.S. annexed New Mexico as part of the larger New Mexico Territory.
-It played a central role in U.S. westward expansion and was admitted to the Union as the 47th state on January 6, 1912.
+In prehistoric times, New Mexico was home to Ancestral Puebloans, the Mogollon culture, and ancestral Ute.
+Navajos and Apaches arrived in the late 15th century and the Comanches in the early 18th century.
+The Pueblo peoples occupied several dozen villages, primarily in the Rio Grande valley of northern New Mexico.
+Spanish explorers and settlers arrived in the 16th century from present-day Mexico.
+Isolated by its rugged terrain, New Mexico was a peripheral part of the viceroyalty of New Spain.
+Following Mexican independence in 1821, it became an autonomous yet restive region of Mexico, with increasing economic ties to the U.S. Following the Mexican–American War in 1848, the U.S. annexed New Mexico as part of the larger New Mexico Territory, which was central to U.S. westward expansion; New Mexico was admitted to the Union as the 47th state on January 6, 1912.

-New Mexico's history has contributed to its unique demographic and cultural character.
-One of only six majority-minority states, it has the nation's highest percentage of Hispanic and Latino Americans and the second-highest percentage of Native Americans after Alaska.
-New Mexico is home to part of the Navajo Nation, 19 federally recognized Pueblo communities, and three different federally recognized Apache tribes.
-Its large Hispanic population includes Hispanos, who descend from Oasisamerican groups and settlers of Nuevo México in New Spain, as well as later groups of Mexican Americans since the 19th century.
-The New Mexican flag, which is among the most recognizable in the U.S., reflects the state's eclectic origins, bearing the scarlet and gold coloration of the Spanish flag along with the ancient sun symbol of the Zia, a Puebloan tribe.
-The confluence of indigenous, Hispanic (Spanish and Mexican), and American influences is also evident in New Mexico's unique cuisine, music genre, and architectural styles.
+New Mexico's history has contributed to its unique culture.
+As one of only seven majority-minority states, it has the nation's highest percentage of Hispanic and Latino Americans and second-highest percentage of Native Americans, after Alaska.
+The state is home to one–third of the Navajo Nation, 19 federally recognized Pueblo communities, and three federally recognized Apache tribes.
+Its large Latino population includes Hispanos descended Spanish era settlers, and successive groups of Mexican Americans.
+The New Mexican flag, which is among the most recognizable in the U.S., reflects indigenous and Spanish inspiration.
+The convergence of indigenous, Spanish, Mexican, and American influences is also evident in New Mexico's unique cuisine, Spanish dialect, folk music, and Pueblo Revival and Territorial styles of architecture.